What You Need To Know Before You Move To Croatia

 If you don’t speak Croatian, life will be tough.
 I know that everyone says that Croatians speak English – and they do, but not in all cases.

-You’ll be able to communicate with the majority of people that are younger than 40.
+You’ll be able to communicate with the majority of people who are younger than 40.
 But even then, maybe the doctor will refuse, and you’ll find yourself explaining your symptoms with hand gestures.

 Croatian is a damn complex language to learn and even harder to speak correctly.
 Why must there be so many crazy grammar rules?
 I mean, seven noun declensions……